 is open to students in 4th grade and up.
 It’s a luscious blend of movement.
 Taking movement patterns and ideas from ballet, lyrical, and modern dance, this class will encourage expression and full body engagement.
 We will dance on the horizontal, vertical, incorporate floor work, and tell stories through movement.
 We will play with dynamic quality and will take the student from moving to DANCING!
 (Ballet is required to take this class)

-enrollment is based on the approval of a teacher.
-The student must have an understanding of and ability in ballet technique, strong ankles, solid alignment, and fully developed growth plates.
+To go en pointe, a student must have an understanding of and ability in ballet technique, strong ankles, solid alignment, and fully developed growth plates.
 Students interested in enrolling in a Pointe class must be enrolled in a regular ballet class.
-This is also an excellent class for a student wanting more ballet technique in soft shoe.
+This is also an excellent class for a student wanting more ballet technique, taking it in soft shoe.

 is designed for students with a desire to excel as a dancer in any genre.
 It will increase the student’s flexibility as well as improve upon more advanced turns and jump, and other tricks.

 is the class for the student who wants to be a “triple threat”.
 Dancing, acting, lip syncing, and singing will combine to catapult the student into Broadway culture.
 This class will assist the dancer while expressing themselves through the voice, body, and expression and promises to be one of the liveliest classes the studio offers.
-Starting with 3rd grade, there are two levels being offered.
+Starting with 2nd grade, there are two levels being offered.
 Students will be placed by the studio as to what level.
-Students in the advanced level must also be enrolled in a ballet or jazz class.
+Students in the advanced level must also be enrolled in a ballet, jazz or, stretch/turns/jumps class.

 are an eight week low level class that gets you moving, learn some basic steps and moves, laugh and, well...cross that one off your bucket list.
-Cost is $60 for the eight weeks.
-Plans are to give busy adults time off over the holidays and have a new session after the first of the year.
+Cost is $70 for the eight weeks per genre.
+No $10 registration fee is needed, payment in full upon registration.